Carl Restivo

-Carl Restivo is an American multi-instrumentalist, songwriter, record producer, and audio engineer.
+Carl Restivo is a multi-instrumentalist, songwriter, record producer, and audio engineer.
 He has toured with Rihanna, Tom Morello's Freedom Fighter Orchestra supporting The Nightwatchman, Perry Farrell's Satellite Party, and Street Sweeper Social Club, who toured with Nine Inch Nails and Jane's Addiction.

 Career

 Most recently, Restivo wrapped as music producer on the Netflix film Metal Lords, which was released on April 8, 2022.
 The release of the film was accompanied by the release of the original song, "Machinery of Torment", co-written by Restivo, D.B.
 Weiss, and Tom Morello, which can also be heard throughout the film.

 Restivo co-produced Nandi Bushell and Roman Morello's original song "The Children Will Rise Up" which was released in November 2021 and endorsed by President Obama.

 Restivo was the production supervisor on Tom Morello’s latest album The Atlas Underground.
 The album featured Portugal the Man, Marcus Mumford, Knife Party, Pretty Lights, Steve Aoki, RZA, GZA, Killer Mike, Big Boi, Whethan, Vic Mensa, and himself on the song “Vigilante Nocturno”, which he also produced “Lucky One”, featuring K.Flay.
 Additionally, Restivo is Morello's music director and recently completed a tour with dates opening up for Muse.

 Prior to, Restivo co-wrote the song "Go All the Way (Into the Twilight)" with Perry Farrell which was released on the Twilight soundtrack.
 The soundtrack was nominated for a Grammy Award and has sold 2.5 million copies worldwide.
 Restivo also co-wrote the song "Underground" which was Jane's Addiction No. 1 track on their album The Great Escape Artist and in the widely popular Dobel Tequila commercial.

 He has also worked on the in-game music for Sony PlayStation's Infamous video game and secured songs in Sony's Fist Fight, in Martin Scorsese's film Revenge of the Green Dragons and Anchorman 2 with songs placed among various networks mostly used by FX, the MLB and the NFL.

 Restivo got his start by selling his first track to Xzibit and Kurupt in the 1990s and cut his teeth working with Wyclef Jean.
 He helped develop and record Jean's album, The Preacher's Son.
 He and Jean co-wrote the song "Linda" for the record and Restivo was one of the featured artists.
 Restivo also has the distinct honor of being uncredited in playing acoustic (rhythm and lead) guitar on the hit "Hips Don't Lie" by Shakira featuring Wyclef Jean.